Where to eat lunch on a Monday: A few suggestions

 diner lundi midi

 If there’s one time slot where it’s hard to arrange a business lunch or a lunch with friends, it’s Monday at noon.
-It seems that almost every restaurant in Montreal takes a break on Monday at lunch time.
-While everyone needs a day off, we understand your frustration in finding a place to get good food.
+It seems that almost every restaurant in Montreal takes a break on Monday at lunchtime.
+While everyone needs a day off, we understand your frustration in finding a place to get good food early in the week.

-Instead of wasting your time searching the internet and trying to find a restaurant that fits your schedule, we decided to save you some time!
-Although the pool of restaurants open on Mondays is not very large, there are more than you might think.
-So we’ve put together a little list of restaurants for your Monday lunches!
-There are as many affordable addresses like Venice as there are chic ones like Monarque.
+Instead of searching the internet and trying to find a restaurant, we decided to save you some time!
+Although the pool of restaurants open on Monday noon is not very large, there are more than you might think.
+So we’ve put together a little list of restaurants for your Monday lunch!
+You’ll find everything: delicatessens, wine bars, diners, cafés, and more.

 Caffe un po di piu